-On Friday, March 25, Full-Time Mason School of Business MBA students, faculty and staff participated in the annual Mason Idol, a talent show and charity auction that raised $6,700 for Kidz ‘N Grief.
+On Friday, March 25, Full-Time Raymond A. Mason School of Business MBA students, faculty and staff participated in the annual Mason Idol, a talent show and charity auction that raised $6,700 for Kidz ‘N Grief.
 This year’s event was one of the most successful in its history, doubling the amount that was raised by the students last year.

 During the evening, participants had the opportunity to bid on a variety of items and experiences donated by William and Mary faculty and staff.
-Popular offerings included a dinner cruise with Mason School of Business Dean Larry Pulley and Dean Ken White, a night out with Professor Deborah Hewitt, wine tasting at the home of Professor Bud Robeson, and a tennis match and dinner with Professor David Murray.
+Popular offerings included a dinner cruise with Raymond A. Mason School of Business Dean Larry Pulley and Dean Ken White, a night out with Professor Deborah Hewitt, wine tasting at the home of Professor Bud Robeson, and a tennis match and dinner with Professor David Murray.
 The Mason School’s Executive Partners, senior business professionals who mentor and guide students, were also invited to take part in the evening’s festivities raising an additional $200.

 This year's winner of the student talent competition was Brian Fuller, an accomplished and talented violinist.
 Other student performers included Damilare Fayombo, Drew Hoover, and Amber Templeton.
 The final act, performed by Richard Smyth ‘16 - who also organized this year’s Mason Idol, paid homage to the Class of 2016 with a tribute to boy bands.
 “It wasn't about us, though,” said Smyth.
 “This was a night to bring the Mason family together in support of an incredible local organization that empowers courageous kids.”